QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/jetbrains/rider/index.md

 #### Solutions

-Rider implement the concept called **solution** ([source](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022)).
+Rider implements the concept called **solution** ([source](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022)).
 A solution is a sort of master project composed of multiple related projects.

 Assuming a ClassLibrary with `MyClass.cs`: